 There is a point between releasing the clutch and accelerating, where the car starts moving slowly.
 I call it “the sweet spot”.
 But know that every car has its own sweet spot, and it comes at a different point.

 Let’s see what can go wrong with finding the sweet spot.
 One possibility is to be too quick with releasing the clutch.
-Then the car will stop, as we’ve discussed it.
+Then the car will stop, as we discussed it.

 Another is if you are too quick with depressing the accelerator.
 Then the car will shoot forward too fast when the sweet spot is hit.
-This can be really dangerous.
-More so, when this happens people panic, they release the clutch and gas completely, and the car stalls again.
-So take your time get decent with taking off.
+It can be really dangerous.
+More so, when this happens people panic; they release the clutch and gas completely, and the car stalls again.
+So take your time to get decent with taking off.

 If you get good with the lower gears, you pretty know how to handle a manual transmission.
 Well, not exactly.
 What about “when” should you switch gears?